GeoHaberC/Story-to-Video/README.md

 # Story-to-Video
-Create a Movie animation plus audio plus Subtitle from text Text to Video Generator
+Create a Movie "animation" vith audio and Subtitle from text: Story to Video Generator

 This program generates a video from text using OpenAI's ChatGPT to create a sequence of images and gTTS (Google Text-to-Speech) to produce audio.
 The images and audio are then combined to create the final video.